ashmhmd25321/3D_Models/README.md

 3. Use the provided OBJ file along with its associated MTL and texture files, if available, in your application or 3D rendering pipeline.

-4. Ensure that your application or software supports the Wavefront OBJ file format for importing and rendering the 3D models.
+4. Ensure that your application or software supports the Wavefront GLB file format for importing and rendering the 3D models.

 ## Licensing